 Bajo Almanzora Desalination Plant, Almeria, Spain

-Seawater at the desalination facility is purified through the use of seawater reverse osmosis (SWRO).
-With the treatment capacity of 60,000m³ a day, the plant serves almost 15% of the population of Almeria province.
+Commissioned in September 2011, the facility purifies seawater through the use of seawater reverse osmosis (SWRO).
+With a treatment capacity of 60,000m³ a day, the plant serves almost 15% of the Almeria province population.

 Seawater desalination plant capacity

-Total annual production capacity of the plant is 20 cubic hectometres.
-About 75% of the production is used for watering crop land in the Almanzora Valley, the remaining 25% is for human consumption.
+The total annual production capacity of the plant is 20 cubic hectometres.
+Around 75% of production is used for watering crop land in the Almanzora Valley, while the remaining 25% is for human consumption.

-The two plants, put together, can meet irrigation and supply demands of the region, estimated at 34 cubic hectometres.
+The two plants can meet irrigation and supply demands of the region, estimated at 34 cubic hectometres.

 Bajo Almanzora facility details